-- QQQ.
-The disclosure of information to the Houlton Band of Maliseet Indians, the Passamaquoddy Tribe or the Penobscot Nation necessary for the administration of sales tax revenue transfers under section 1815. - Sec.
+QQQ.
+The disclosure of information to the Houlton Band of Maliseet Indians, the Passamaquoddy Tribe or the Penobscot Nation necessary for the administration of sales tax revenue transfers under section 1815.

+Sec.
 E-2.
 36 MRSA §1815, as enacted by PL 1999, c.
-477, §1, is amended to read: - §1815.
-Tax from sales occurring on Passamaquoddy reservation Tribal Land - 1.
-Passamaquoddy Sales Tax Fund.
-The Passamaquoddy Sales Tax Fund, referred to in this section as "the "Passamaquoddy fund," is established as a dedicated account to be administered by the Treasurer of State for the purpose of returning sales tax revenue to the Passamaquoddy Tribe pursuant to subsections 2 and 3. - 1-A. Penobscot Sales Tax Fund.
-The Penobscot Sales Tax Fund, referred to in this section as "the Penobscot fund," is established as a dedicated account to be administered by the Treasurer of State for the purpose of returning sales tax revenue to the Penobscot Nation pursuant to subsections 2 and 3. - 1-B. Maliseet Sales Tax Fund.
-The Maliseet Sales Tax Fund, referred to in this section as "the Maliseet fund," is established as a dedicated account to be administered by the Treasurer of State for the purpose of returning sales tax revenue to the Houlton Band of Maliseet Indians pursuant to subsections 2 and 3. - 2.
-Monthly transfer.
-By the 20th day of each month, the assessor shall notify the State Controller and the Treasurer of State of the amount of revenue attributable to the tax collected under this Part in the previous month on sales occurring on the Passamaquoddy reservation at either Pleasant Point or Indian Township Indian territory, the Penobscot Indian territory and the Houlton Band Trust Land, respectively, reduced by the transfer to the Local Government Fund required by Title 30-A, section 5681.
-When notified by the assessor, the State Controller shall transfer that amount those amounts to the Passamaquoddy Sales Tax Fund fund, the Penobscot fund and the Maliseet fund, respectively. - 3.
-Monthly payment.
-By the end of each month, the Treasurer of State shall make payments to the Passamaquoddy Tribe from the Passamaquoddy Sales Tax Fund fund, the Penobscot Nation from the Penobscot fund and the Houlton Band of Maliseet Indians from the Maliseet fund equal to the amounts transferred into the fund respective fund. - 4.
-Quarterly reconciliation.
-The monthly payments due under this section must be adjusted by any credit or debit necessary for a quarterly reconciliation of payments and transfers made under this section for any erroneous payment or transfers, any erroneous collection and corresponding refund and by any subsequent assessment, remittance or refund of sales or use tax to or by the State. - Sec.
+477, §1, is amended to read:

+§1815.
+Tax from sales occurring on Passamaquoddy reservation Tribal Land

+1. Passamaquoddy Sales Tax Fund.
+The Passamaquoddy Sales Tax Fund, referred to in this section as "the "Passamaquoddy fund," is established as a dedicated account to be administered by the Treasurer of State for the purpose of returning sales tax revenue to the Passamaquoddy Tribe pursuant to subsections 2 and 3.

+1-A. Penobscot Sales Tax Fund.
+The Penobscot Sales Tax Fund, referred to in this section as "the Penobscot fund," is established as a dedicated account to be administered by the Treasurer of State for the purpose of returning sales tax revenue to the Penobscot Nation pursuant to subsections 2 and 3.

+1-B. Maliseet Sales Tax Fund.
+The Maliseet Sales Tax Fund, referred to in this section as "the Maliseet fund," is established as a dedicated account to be administered by the Treasurer of State for the purpose of returning sales tax revenue to the Houlton Band of Maliseet Indians pursuant to subsections 2 and 3.

+2. Monthly transfer.
+By the 20th day of each month, the assessor shall notify the State Controller and the Treasurer of State of the amount of revenue attributable to the tax collected under chapter 213 this Part in the previous month on sales occurring on the Passamaquoddy reservation at either Pleasant Point or Indian Township Indian territory, the Penobscot Indian territory and the Houlton Band Trust Land, respectively, reduced by the transfer to the Local Government Fund required by Title 30-A, section 5681.
+When notified by the assessor, the State Controller shall transfer that amount those amounts to the Passamaquoddy Sales Tax Fund fund, the Penobscot fund and the Maliseet fund, respectively.

+For purposes of this subsection, "occurring on" means:

+A. The business location of the seller from which the purchase is made is on tribal land; and

+B. The tangible personal property or taxable service is received by the purchaser on tribal land.
+For purposes of this paragraph, "received" has the same meaning as in section 1819.

+3. Monthly payment.
+By the end of each month, the Treasurer of State shall make payments to the Passamaquoddy Tribe from the Passamaquoddy Sales Tax Fund fund, the Penobscot Nation from the Penobscot fund and the Houlton Band of Maliseet Indians from the Maliseet fund equal to the amounts transferred into the fund respective fund.

+4. Quarterly reconciliation.
+The monthly payments due under this section must be adjusted by any credit or debit necessary for a quarterly reconciliation of payments and transfers made under this section for any erroneous payment or transfers, any erroneous collection and corresponding refund and by any subsequent assessment, remittance or refund of sales or use tax to or by the State.

+Sec.
 E-3.
 Applicability.
 This Part applies to sales occurring on or after January 1, 2023.